 But as he looked at peer-reviewed literature, and he started to understand how these things work in the body, and more importantly, he started to use them with his own dogs in his own clinic, he changed his mind.

-Supplements like Apocaps, which includes several nutraceuticals, like luteolin, curcumin, and apigenin, can be an important part of any dog cancer treatment.
+Supplements like Apocaps, which includes several nutraceuticals, like luteolin, curcumin, and apigenin, may be an important part of any dog cancer treatment.

 In particular, Apocaps can usually be used in any dog cancer case, because it can be used as a standalone nutraceutical, or to support chemotherapy and radiation treatments.
 There are chapters dedicated to this and other nutraceuticals in The Dog Cancer Survival Guide, but the thing to know now is that while most of us tend to think that antioxidants are very good for the health, it’s not so simple when it comes to cancer.